lehner-lab/DiMSum/docs/INSTALLATION.md

 * **[_VSEARCH_](https://github.com/torognes/vsearch) v2.14.2**
 * **[_Starcode_](https://github.com/gui11aume/starcode) v1.3**

 **NOTE:** Please ensure that the *$PATH* vairable is set so that these external binaries are available from the command-line prompt.
-You can add a directory (containing an external binary or symblic link) to your path by adding the following line at the bottom of your *~/.bashrc* file:
+You can add a directory (containing an external binary or symblic link) to your path by adding the following line at the bottom of your *~/.bashrc* or *~/.bash_profile* file:
 ```
 export PATH=EXTERNAL_BINARY_DIRECTORY:$PATH
 ```